The Definitive Guide to Mergers and Acquisitions

 Mergers are relatively uncommon in the small to mid-market business space and tend to be more common at the level of larger corporations with multiple assets.

 Of course, there are many types of mergers, such as horizontal mergers, vertical mergers, congeneric mergers, and a merger of equals, to name a few, that involve business of all sizes and that each requires strategies and approaches.
-We won’t go into depth on these, for the time being, however, you can refer to [::: insert future chapter link here:::] for more information.
+We won’t go into depth on these for the time being, but future chapters will have more information.
 In general, mergers tend to occur between businesses of equal to similar size.

 Stock or equity sale